apesurd/notes.CFA/Level2/Equity Valuations.md

 # Equity Valuation: Application and Processes
+- When should we not consider free-cash flow approach of valuation.
+-

+## LOs
 - define valuation and intrinsic value and explain sources of perceived mispricing
 - explain the going concern assumption and contrast a going concern value to a liquidation value
 - describe definitions of value and justify which definition of value is most relevant to public company valuation